 The workstation is an open system with an internal bus which can support up to three standard expansion cards, plus a floating point card.
-There are expansion cards, manufactured by Acorn and third parties, to enhance the performance of your workstation.
+There are expansion cards, manufactured by Acorn and third parties, to enhance the

 - Ethernet/Thin Ethernet expansion card enables the workstation to be connected to an Ethernet local area network.
 A network gives you the ability to communicate with other computers, allowing you to exchange messages, share files and make use of network resources. - SCSI expansion card this allows up to six additional SCSI (Small Computer Systems Interface) devices to be daisy-chained onto your workstation.
-This can greatly increase the amount of disc storage, and add tape backup and other facilities to you. - Floating point expansion card increases the speed at which floating point calculations are performed by adding dedicated floating point hardware to your workstation.
+This can greatly increase the amount of disc storage, and add - · Floating point expansion card increases the speed at which floating point calculations are performed by adding dedicated floating point